jcbagneris/django_email_auth/README.txt

 Templates
 =========

 Templates for login and logout views are supposed to live in `registration/login.html` and `registration/logged_out.html`.
 Standard ones are provided with `email_auth`, put the application in your INSTALLED_APPS and use the `django.template.loaders.app_directories.load_template_source` template loader if you want to use those.
-Otherwise, provide yours in the `yourproject/templates/registration` folder.
+Otherwise, either provide yours in a `registration` folder in your root template folder, or pass whatever names your templates have to the `template_name` parameter of `login` and `logout` views.

 Signals
 =======